Shubh-kr/MachineLearningUsingPython/CustomerSegmentationUsingRFM/README.md

 The objective of adapting and implementing any of RFM and LRFM Model is to build revenue generating customer segments.
 No doubt, LRFM Model is much more favorable than RFM Model to get the desired productivity.

 ## Data
-The dataset is taken from UCI repository.
+The dataset is taken from UCI repository.<br>
-Visit the link to download the data - https://archive.ics.uci.edu/ml/datasets/Online+Retail This data set is composed of 8 attributes and 541909 instances showing all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail. <br>According to UCI, the company mainly sells unique all-occasion gifts and many customers of the company are wholesalers.
+Visit the link to download the data - https://archive.ics.uci.edu/ml/datasets/Online+Retail<br>
+This data set is composed of 8 attributes and 541909 instances showing all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail. <br>According to UCI, the company mainly sells unique all-occasion gifts and many customers of the company are wholesalers.

 ### Attributes Information